Immigration advocates sue LexisNexis over personal data

 “We just wondered ‘How do we fight this?’” he said, noting that some of the information comes from basic consumer interactions like setting up a utility account or getting a car loan.
 “The entity that needs to be accountable for how they’re operating is LexisNexis.”

-In California, the data broker Thomson Reuters faces a similar lawsuit that accuses the company of violating state law by collecting and selling residents' personal information to corporations, law enforcement and government agencies.
-That case was filed in 2020 by two activists backed by several privacy rights groups.
+In California, the data broker Thomson Reuters faces a similar lawsuit that accuses the company of violating state law by collecting and selling residents’ personal information to corporations, law enforcement and government agencies.
+That case was filed in 2020 by two activists backed by several privac